2012 4Runner New Car Test Drive

 We found the 4Runner has good on-road dynamics with rack-and-pinion steering and well-proportioned disc brakes.
 It may be as nimble as the lighter-duty Highlander crossover.
 But the key point here is that the 4Runner is far more capable and much more durable for use on rough terrain.
 That durability factor is crucial for owners who frequently drive on rough, unpaved roads or over rugged terrain.
 Compared to the FJ Cruiser, the 4Runner is more versatile and more passenger-friendly, and nearly as capable off-road.

-4Runner SR5 ($30,305) comes with cloth upholstery, automatic air conditioning with air filter, six-way manual driver's seat w power lumbar, four-way passenger seat, sliding second-row seats split 40/20/40, AM/FM/CD/MP3 audio with eight speakers, auxiliary jack, tilt/telescoping steering wheel, overhead storage, cruise control, map light, 10 cupholders, multi-information display, compass, HomeLink garage door opener, sonar park assist, power windows, power locks, remote keyless entry, three 12V power outlets, auto-off headlights, integrated fog lights, color-keyed fenders, spoiler, exterior puddle lamps, 265/70R17 tires on 17-inch alloy wheels, towing hitch, skid plates.
-The 4Runner SR5 4WD ($32,045) uses a part-time four-wheel-drive system.
-The Premium Package with Leather ($2,790) includes leather upholstery and trim, power front seats.
+4Runner SR5 ($31,090) comes with cloth upholstery; air conditioning with air filter; six-way manual driver's seat with power lumbar; four-way passenger seat; sliding second-row seats split 40/20/40; AM/FM/CD/MP3 with eight speakers, SiriusXM, USB port with iPod connectivity, hands-free phone capability and music streaming via Bluetooth; tilt/telescoping steering wheel; overhead storage; cruise control; map light; 10 cupholders; multi-information display; compass; HomeLink garage door opener; sonar park assist; power windows; power locks; remote keyless entry;, three 12V power outlets; auto-off headlights; integrated fog lights; color-keyed fenders; spoiler; exterior puddle lamps; 265/70R17 tires on 17-inch alloy wheels; towing hitch; and skid plates.
+The 4Runner SR5 4WD ($32,830) uses a part-time four-wheel-drive system.
 Third-row seats are optional ($805).
+A Convenience Package ($1580) includes power seats, a power moonroof, upgraded Sport upholstery, and thee 120V power outlets.

-4Runner Limited ($38,400) upgrades to leather upholstery, first and second rows, dual-zone automatic air conditioning, JBL AM/FM/6CD audio with 15 speakers, subwoofer, MP3, chrome exterior trim, push-button start, heated front seats, leather-trimmed steering wheel with audio and telephone controls, X-REAS Sport Enhancement suspension, 245/60R20 Mud and Snow tires on 20-inch alloy wheels.
-Limited 4WD ($40,435) uses a full-time multi-mode four-wheel-drive system.
-Navigation is available for the Limited ($1,420) that includes the DVD navigation system, voice-activated, rearview camera, Bluetooth, XM Satellite Radio with XM NavTraffic, steering wheel controls.
-Third-row seats, leather trimmed, are optional ($1,365).
+4Runner Limited ($38,595) upgrades to leather upholstery in the first and second rows, dual-zone automatic air conditioning, chrome exterior trim, push-button start, heated front seats, leather-trimmed steering wheel with audio and telephone controls, X-REAS Sport Enhancement suspension, and 245/60R20 Mud and Snow tires on 20-inch alloy wheels.
+The new-for-2012 touch-screen navigation/audio system includes all the features of the standard SR5/Trail audio setup, plus WMA playback, HD Radio with iTunes Tagging, auxiliary audio jack, Toyota Entune, a rear-view camera, and much, much more.
+Limited 4WD ($40,630) uses a full-time multi-mode four-wheel-drive system.
+Third-row seats, leather trimmed, are optional ($1365), as is an even more sophisticated 15-speaker JBL stereo-with-navigation ($1155).